Our Story Started with Dairy

 To objectively determine whether plant equipment, surfaces, and environmental areas are clean, Charm ATP hygiene tests accurately measure the “biological load” on a surface or in water in seconds.
 The bioload includes the total amount of ATP from bacteria, yeasts, molds, biofilms, and food residues.

-The Charm PocketSwab Plus is used to test dry surfaces; WaterGiene tests CIP, process waters, etc.; and FieldSwab tests outdoor surfaces, like milk delivery trucks.
+The Charm PocketSwab Plus is used to test surfaces; WaterGiene tests CIP, process waters, etc.; and FieldSwab tests outdoor surfaces, like milk delivery trucks.
 The operator simply swabs the area, and inserts the sample into the reagent chamber.
-The swab is inserted into the novaLUM luminometer, which measures the amount of light given off by the ATP reaction.
+The swab is inserted into the novaLUM II-X system, which measures the amount of light given off by the ATP reaction.
 In five seconds, the operator knows whether the area is acceptable or in need of re-cleaning.

 AllerGiene swabs are approximately 500 times more sensitive than typical ATP hygiene systems, ensuring that cleaning to this level reduces the potential of allergen contamination to statistically insignificant.